Weston-Arnold/GravyBot/README.md

 ```

-2. At this point, assuming you have properly set the enviromental variables in `.env` and setup your environment correctly, running `node index.js` in the root directory will start the bot locally.
+2. At this point, assuming you have properly set the enviromental variables in `.env` and setup your environment correctly, make sure to run `npm install`.
+One complete, running `node index.js` in the root directory will start the bot locally.
 At this point, the bot should show as online.

 ## Adding more Slash (/) Commands